-Cell phones must be turned off and kept in student backpacks until the end of their day at the Learning Center.
+Cell phones must be turned off and will be collected at the beginning of class and stored in a secure location until the end of their day at the Learning Center.
 If students need to be reached during the day please call the office, 831-324-4573, and a message will be delivered to your student.
 Cell phones that are not kept in a backpack will be taken to the office until a parent can accompany the student to pick it up.